Sakthi-PS7/Sakthi-PS7/README.md

 ## 🧭 Leadership (Guiding the Narrative)

 **Global Student Mentor — Northeastern University**
-- Onboarding incoming international graduate cohorts: orienting on academic tools, campus resources, and lab culture.
+- Onboarding incoming international graduate cohorts: orienting on campus resources
-- Hosting Q&A / micro‑sessions (networking etiquette, course planning) with emphasis on actionable checklists.
+- Hosting Q&A / micro‑sessions (wellbeing and resource awareness) with emphasis on actionable checklists.
-- Providing 1:1 guidance on transitioning embedded coursework from prior curricula to Northeastern’s lab expectations.
+- Providing 1:1 guidance on transitioning in a Happy and Informed Husky🐾

 **Senator — Graduate Student Government (GSG)**
 - Contributing to committee discussions on Student Welfare within the university